Quantum Plasma Creation near a Magnetar: Results

 An outflow of trans-relativistic $e^\pm$ near the pole of a magnetar will scatter X-ray photons emitted closer to the star.
 The dominant contribution to the scattering opacity comes from the electron cyclotron resonance.
 For photons in the $1-10$ keV range, this resonance is significantly displaced from the surface of the star (see Equation (\ref{eq:rres})).
 To gauge the impact of cyclotron scattering, we consider the interaction near the magnetic pole, where photons and $e^\pm$ move nearly radially.

 The $e^\pm$ feel such a strong drag force that their motion is tied to the angular dispersion of the photons \citep{Thompson2008a,Beloborodov2013b}; we approximate their motion as cold with speed $\beta c$.
 The position of the resonance is obtained from Equation (\ref{eq:rres}) in terms of the Doppler-shifted photon frequency $\omega' = \gamma(1-\beta)\omega$ and the polar magnetic field $B_{\rm pole}$.
-The optical depth is obtained by integrating over the cross section $\sigma_{\rm res} = (2\pi^2e^2/m_ec)\delta(\omega'-\omega_{ce})$, giving \ba \tau_{\rm res} &\;=\;& \int dr\, (1-\beta)2n_p(r)\,\sigma_{\rm res}\nn &\;=\;& {\pi\over 4\alpha_{\rm em}} {(1-\beta)^{2/3}\tau_{\rm T,NS}\over\gamma^{1/3}} {(m_ec^2/\hbar\omega)^{1/3}\over (B_{\rm pole}/10 \, B_{\rm Q})^{2/3}} \nn &\;=\;& 93\,\tau_{\rm T,NS} {({\rm keV}/\hbar\omega)^{1/3}\over (B_{\rm pole}/ 10 \, B_{\rm Q})^{2/3}}. \qquad (\beta=0.6)\nn \ea Here, we use the shorthand $\tau_{\rm T,NS} \equiv \sigma_{\rm T} \cdot 2n_{p,\rm NS}R_{\rm NS}$ and apply the radial scalings $n_p(r) = (r/R_{\rm NS})^{-3}n_{p,\rm NS}$ and $\omega_{ce} \propto r^{-3}$.
+The optical depth is obtained by integrating over the cross section $\sigma_{\rm res} = (2\pi^2e^2/m_ec)\delta(\omega'-\omega_{ce})$, giving \ba \tau_{\rm res} &\;=\;& \int dr\, (1-\beta)2n_p(r)\,\sigma_{\rm res}\nn &\;=\;& {\pi\over 4\alpha_{\rm em}} {(1-\beta)^{2/3}\tau_{\rm T,NS}\over\gamma^{1/3}} {(m_ec^2/\hbar\omega)^{1/3}\over (B_{\rm pole}/ B_{\rm Q})^{2/3}} \nn &\;=\;& 93\,\tau_{\rm T,NS} {({\rm keV}/\hbar\omega)^{1/3}\over (B_{\rm pole}/ 10 \, B_{\rm Q})^{2/3}}. \qquad (\beta=0.6)\nn \ea Here, we use the shorthand $\tau_{\rm T,NS} \equiv \sigma_{\rm T} \cdot 2n_{p,\rm NS}R_{\rm NS}$ and apply the radial scalings $n_p(r) = (r/R_{\rm NS})^{-3}n_{p,\rm NS}$ and $\omega_{ce} \propto r^{-3}$.

-The result is plotted in Figure \ref{fig:optical_resonance}, focusing on the circular zone surrounding the pole in Figure \ref{fig:equil_dens} where the pair density is depleted due to outflow.
-A substantial optical depth to cyclotron scattering is obtained over a wide range of frequencies.
+The result is plotted in the top row of Figure \ref{fig:optical_resonance}, focusing on the circular zone surrounding the pole in Figure \ref{fig:equil_dens} where the pair density is depleted due to outflow.
+For the adopted gamma ray luminosity of $10^{35}$ erg s$^{-1}$, the optical depth reaches $\tau_{\rm res} \sim 5-10$ along much of this field bundle.
+This shows that $L_0 \sim 10^{35}$ erg s$^{-1}$ is an approximate lower bound to the gamma ray luminosity of a magnetar that seeds enough trans-relativistic pairs to significantly rescatter X-rays around the keV blackbody peak.

 The pair density is distributed inhomogeneously across this extended magnetic field bundle.
 This inhomogeneous distribution will translate into azimuthal variations in $\tau_{\rm res}$ within the resonant scattering zone.
 In this way, we obtain a direct connection between azimuthal variation in the yielding profile of the magnetar crust at large distances from the poles, which translate into azimuthal variations in the flux of annihilation radiation in the inner magnetosphere, and thence into measurable changes in the pulse profile in the lower-frequency X-ray band.